andre-marcos-perez/COMPSCI4004_artificialIntelligence/Energy/ReadMe.txt

   java file

-    Calculates the short time analysis Energy
-      of an audio signal 300ms long(originalData.txt) with a rectangular window of 30ms.
+    Short time analysis: Calculates the Energy (see mathematical description) of an audio signal 300ms long(originalData.txt) using a rectangular window of 30ms.

     Handles file i/o.

   matlab file